avyukd/avyukd.github.io/_posts/2021-12-29-VAL-warrants.md

 <img src="https://avyukd.github.io/files/warrant_matrix.png" alt="warrant pricing matrix" width="500"/>

-Unbelievable numbers.
+I haven't factored in time decay here, but nonetheless these seem like great numbers.
 I just opened up an IBKR account today and will be buying these warrants ASAP.
 As I start catching up on oil macro and going deep on the VAL thesis, I’ll likely continue averaging in.
-The risk/reward here is simply too large to miss out on.